preservim/vim-thematic/README.markdown

 * `columns` and `lines` - _manage the width of margins in `fullscreen` mode_
 * `transparency` (0-100) - _view details of window and desktop beneath Vim_

-* Check `:help themata` for details.
+* Check `:help thematic` for details.

 ## Basic Usage

-* Run `:ThemataFirst` to invoke `themata` and choose the first theme.
+* Run `:ThematicFirst` to invoke `thematic` and choose the first theme.
 Your themes will be ordered alphabetically.

     ```vim
-    :ThemataFirst         " select the first theme
+    :ThematicFirst         " select the first theme
-    :ThemataNext          " select the next theme
+    :ThematicNext          " select the next theme
-    :ThemataPrevious      " select the previous theme
+    :ThematicPrevious      " select the previous theme
-    :ThemataRandom        " select a random theme
+    :ThematicRandom        " select a random theme
-    :ThemataOriginal      " revert to the original theme
+    :ThematicOriginal      " revert to the original theme
     ```

-`themata` does not map any keys by default, but you can easily do so in your `.vimrc` file, like this:
+`thematic` does not map any keys by default, but you can easily do so in your `.vimrc` file, like this:

     ```vim
-    nmap <Leader>t <Plug>ThemataNext
+    nmap <Leader>t <Plug>ThematicNext
-    nmap <Leader>T <Plug>ThemataPrevious
+    nmap <Leader>T <Plug>ThematicPrevious
     ```

 ...where with the default leader key of `\`, `\t` would select the next theme in your list, as ordered alphabetically.